 Our attraction to the moon was first expressed through music, poetry, even superstition.
 Science fiction then created a shift toward thinking about the moon in a scientific, technological way.
 Now, with plans for lunar-orbiting space station, we are about to make it an extension of the earth itself.

 Our fascination with the moon has not always been pure; the “race to the moon” was driven by military, propaganda and patriotic considerations.
 What place will the moon occupy in our future?

 Lunacy is a musical, scientific, visual exploration of our relationship with our closest celestial body, past, present and future.
-NO CHARGE"